AndrewConway/xdd/README.md

 If multiplicities are involved, edges will be labeled with the multiplicity.
 Dotted lines are taken if the given variable is false, full lines if the variable is true.

+## Finding Solutions

+Finding a solution means finding an assignment to a set of variables that makes the function true.

+There are a variety of solution techniques available with xDDs, of which I intend to implement some.

+Currently, the only function is to compute an exemplar solution using the minimum number of variables.
+This can be used to solve a variety of optimization problems.

 ## Future

 The number of variables is currently a u16.
 I considered making this generic, although